mcdowney/data-curation-scripts/README.md

 # data-curation-scripts
-Scripts for data clean-up and curation
+Tiny, garbage scripts for data clean-up and curation